wp-plugins/wp-headlineanimator/wp-headlineanimator/readme.txt

 - Split off administration to seperate file
 - Introduced simple and advanced configuration
 - Got rid of the last hardcoded path information
+- Number of headlines to be displayed is now customizeable

 = Version 1.2 =
 - Reintroduced Polyglot support as it just did some weird